 The Beggs-Lockwood Years in Baker City

 The house wasn’t difficult to find.
 Baker City has the largest continuous historical district in Oregon, having over 100 buildings on the National Register of Historical Places.
 The house is on the edge of the district at 2116 Resort Street.
+This is what it looked like in 2016.
+There was a for sale sign on the railing above the porch.

 William Beggs bought the house in 1917.
 He and his wife Alice Black Beggs had a daughter, Bessie Eileen Beggs in 1891.
 Bessie married Glenn Frank Lockwood in 1915, and they had two children, Wilma in 1916 and Kenneth in 1923.
 Wilma and Kenneth were my father’s cousins.
 I remember him talking about visiting his cousin Wilma in Baker City when he lived in Bend, Oregon.